 Credit: Martin from stock.adobe.com

 Those seeking an up-close encounter with one of Australia's most iconic animals will love a visit to Crocosaurus Cove.
-With some of the largest saltwater crocodiles in all of Australia, this is an absolute must for visitors coming to Darwin.
+With some of the largest saltwater crocodiles in all of Australia, this is one of the top Northern Territory attractions and an absolute must for visitors coming to Darwin.
 It is one of the top 10 tourist attractions in Darwin, known best for its thrilling sights and exhibits.
 For an additional cost, you can sit in a protective cage—known as the Cage of Death—and watch as these ancient reptiles swim up close to you.
 If the Cage of Death is not of interest to you, there are still plenty of other excellent sites to see at Crocosaurus Cove.

 Within a short three to four-hour visit, you’ll see the world’s largest display of reptiles from Australia, a 200,000-litre freshwater aquarium, and even some turtles.
 All you need to bring is money for the tickets, a sense of adventure, and you’ll have a fantastic time!
 Best of all, it’s located right at the centre of Darwin City, making Crocosaurus Cove an easy addition to your weekend itinerary.